-(4) State to state consistency.
+(43 State to state consistency.
 If the returns or reports filed by the taxpayer with all states to which the taxpayer reports under Article IV of this Compact or the Uniform Division of Income for Tax Purposes Act are not uniform in the inclusion or exclusion of gross receipts, the taxpayer shall disclose in its return to this state the nature and extent of the variance.
 [Each state should insert its own reporting requirement].

 ••• Reg.
 IV.15.(b).
 Receipts Factor: Denominator.
-The denominator of the receipts factor shall include the gross receipts derived by the taxpayer from transactions and activity in the regular course of its trade or business, except receipts excluded under these regulations.
+The denominator of the receipts factor shall include the gross receipts derived by the taxpayer from transactions and activity in the regular course of its trade or business, except gross receipts excluded under these regulations.

 ••• Reg.
 IV.15.(c).
 Receipts Factor: Numerator.
-The numerator of the receipts factor shall include gross receipts attributable to this state and derived by the taxpayer from transactions and activity in the regular course of its trade or business, except receipts excluded under these regulations.
-All interest income, service charges, carrying charges, or time-price differential charges incidental to such gross receipts shall be included regardless of (1) the place where the accounting records are maintained or (2) the location of the contract or other evidence of indebtedness.
+The numerator of the receipts factor shall include gross receipts attributable to this state and derived by the taxpayer from transactions and activity in the regular course of its trade or business, except gross receipts excluded under these regulations.
+All interest income, service charges, carrying charges, or time-price differential charges incidental to gross receipts shall be included regardless of (1) the place where the accounting records are maintained or (2) the location of the contract or other evidence of indebtedness.

 ••• Reg.
 IV.16.(a).
 Receipts Factor: Sales of Tangible Personal Property in This State.